 Ex.
 "Michael Jordan is the GOAT of basketball"

-big butt.
+large butt.
 However, this word's use has evolved to describe any object that is unusually

 larger than the rest of its kind.

 Ex.
-"OMG that grape is so big" "Yeah, its a thicc guy"
+"OMG that grape is so big" "Yeah, it's a thicc guy"

-widely used in speech.
+more widely used in speech.

 Ex.
 "Bruh, that guy was so sus"